September 02, 2021

 LoveHolidays Property Suggestions

 LoveHolidays is an online travel booking site in the UK using RudderStack to stream user event data from its website and mobile app to Google BigQuery.
 They have built a machine learning algorithm in Python to predict which vacation properties will best suit an individual traveler based on his or her prior search history.
-The model gets retrained every 24 hours, the results of which are fed into a Redis database via RudderStack Warehouse Actions.
+The model gets retrained every 24 hours, the results of which are fed into a Redis database via RudderStack Reverse ETL.
 When the user returns to the site or app, suggestions of available properties can be instantly promoted and/or refined, delivering a more relevant user experience that requires less direct searching.
 For Loveholidays, the result is a higher booking per user search and a lower search per user ratio.

 If you or your team would like to know more about how RudderStack can support your AI/ML needs or would like to see a demo of RudderStack in action, subscribe to our product newsletter below or connect with us on Slack to be sure you get the inside track on what we are cooking up.